LaPlata County residents who meet at least one of the criteria below:

 requested.
 Purchases are returned to the PMC Angel Giving Tree and Gift Wrapping Station at the Durango Mall.
 Our project volunteers will package them with

 requested toys for delivery by local fire fighters.

 Requested toys are provided to Project Merry Christmas via donations by individuals,

 groups or organizations, or they are purchased by PMC.
 Toys and clothing for each child are bundled together and organized by family and address for delivery by local fire fighters.

 Food certificates are purchased by PMC and mailed to those families not adopted.

-Through these efforts, each family receives clothing, toys, and food certificate either from PMC or their “adopted” Santa.
+Through these efforts, each family receives clothing, toys, and food or a food certificate either from PMC or their “adopted” Santa.
 Local fire fighters make the deliveries just before Christmas.